Commonwealth Games: King's Baton Relay

-The King's Baton Relay, is a relay around the world held prior to the beginning of the Commonwealth Games.
-The Baton carries a message from the Head of the Commonwealth, currently King Charles III.
+The King's Baton Relay is a relay around the world held prior to the beginning of the Commonwealth Games.
+The Baton carries a message from the Head of the Commonwealth.
 The Relay traditionally begins at Buckingham Palace in London as a part of the city's Commonwealth Day festivities.
 The King entrusts the baton to the first relay runner.
 At the Opening Ceremony of the Games, the final relay runner hands the baton back to the King or his representative, who reads the message aloud to officially open the Games.
 The King's Baton Relay is similar to the Olympic Torch Relay.

 The Relay was introduced at the 1958 British Empire and Commonwealth Games in Cardiff, Wales as the Queen's Baton Relay.
-Up until, and including, the 1994 Games, the Relay only went through England and the host nation.
-The Relay for the 1998 Games in Kuala Lumpur, Malaysia was the first to travel to other nations of the Commonwealth.
-The Gold Coast 2018 Queen's Baton Relay was the longest in Commonwealth Games history.
+Up until, and including, the 1994 Commonwealth Games, the Relay only went through England and the host nation.
+The Relay for the 1998 Commonwealth Games in Kuala Lumpur, Malaysia was the first to travel to other nations of the Commonwealth.

+The Queen's Baton Relay for the 2018 Commonwealth Games held on the Gold Coast, Australia, was the longest in Commonwealth Games history.
 Covering 230,000 km (150,000 miles) over 388 days, the Baton made its way through the six Commonwealth regions of Africa, the Americas, the Caribbean, Europe, Asia and Oceania.
-For the first time, the Queen's Baton was presented at the Commonwealth Youth Games during its sixth edition in 2017 which were held in Nassau, Bahamas.
+For the first time, the Queen's Baton was presented at the Commonwealth Youth Games during its sixth edition in 2017, which were held in Nassau, Bahamas.

 Ceremonies

 Opening

-Various elements frame the opening ceremony of the Commonwealth Games.
-This ceremony takes place before the events have occurred.
-The ceremony typically starts with the hoisting of the host country's flag and a performance of its national anthem.
+The opening ceremony typically starts with the hoisting of the host country's flag and a performance of its national anthem.
 The flag of the Commonwealth Games Federation, flag of the last hosting nation and the next hosting nation are also hosted during the opening ceremony.
 The host nation then presents artistic displays of music, singing, dance and theatre representative of its culture.
 The artistic presentations have grown in scale and complexity as successive hosts attempt to provide a ceremony that outlasts its predecessor's in terms of memorability.
 The opening ceremony of the Delhi Games reportedly cost $70 million, with much of the cost incurred in the artistic segment.

 After the artistic portion of the ceremony, the athletes parade into the stadium grouped by nation.
 The last hosting nation is traditionally the first nation to enter.
 Nations then enter the stadium alphabetical or continental wise with the host country's athletes being the last to enter.
 Speeches are given, formally opening the Games.
 Finally, the King's Baton is brought into the stadium and passed on until it reaches the final baton carrier, often a successful Commonwealth athlete from the host nation, who hands it over to the Head of the Commonwealth or his representative.